-The Barrio Logan district in San Diego has poverty, crime and violence written all over it - remember Gangland?
+The Barrio Logan district in San Diego has been affected by poverty, crime and gang violence - in 2010 the Southeast San Diego neighborhoods were featured on The History Channel's Gangland television series.
 Niroga has a program in two schools there, a late elementary school and a middle school.
 See what happened when two students from each classroom in the middle school came together to form a Mindfulness Team.

 A Rifle Range in a School?
 Indeed, Oakland High School used to have a rifle range on campus, built by the JROTC (military recruitment) folks, but it is currently being used for yoga.
 An Oak High school teacher, who is trained in Niroga's Transformative Life Skills and is currently completing the Niroga Certified Yoga Teacher Training program, took it upon herself to transform the rifle range into a healing sanctuary, a safe space for transformative practice.

 Building on the success of school programs in San Diego, and the growing need for our Dynamic Mindfulness programs throughout Southern California, Niroga celebrates its 10th birthday by opening a branch office in Los Angeles, with Coleen Armstrong-Yamamura as Program Manager.

 I was recently asked the question, "Why are you so passionate about schools adopting dynamic mindfulness?"
 Although there are many logical and scientifically supported answers to that question, the answer that came from my heart was, "For Lawrence."